 A student is matriculated to the Doctor of Philosophy program after foundational studies are assessed, and all deficiencies are removed.
-Students must matriculate for the DPhil/PhD to participate in Cores 3, 4, 5 and 6.
-The following requirements must be fulfilled for matriculation to doctoral studies: (a) a total of 19 cohesive graduate semester credit hours in support of the Omega Graduate School course of study, (b) attendance at Cores 1 and 2, (c) completion of assignments related to Cores 1 and 2, (d) possession of basic computer and academic writing skills, unless exempted by the American Disabilities Act, and (e) control of an E-mail address.
+Students must matriculate to the DPhil/Ph.D. to participate in Cores 3, 4, 5, and 6.
+The following requirements must be fulfilled for matriculation to doctoral studies: (a) a total of 16 cohesive graduate semester credit hours in support of the Omega Graduate School course of study, (b) attendance at Cores 1 and 2, (c) completion of assignments related to Cores 1 and 2, (d) possession of basic computer and academic writing skills, unless exempted by the American Disabilities Act, and (e) control of an e-mail address.

-Once matriculation is attained in the DPhil/PhD program, a student remains at the matriculation level until the completion of all course and precandidacy requirements.
-When all requirements are completed, students are to request Candidacy and participate in an interview.
+When Cores 1 and 2 are successfully completed, students are to request Matriculation in writing to the Dean of Faculty and participate in an interview.
+Once matriculation is attained in the DPhil/Ph.D. program, a student remains at the matriculation level until the completion of all course and pre-candidacy requirements.
+When all requirements are completed, students are to request Candidacy in writing to the Dean of Faculty and participate in an interview.
 Core sessions are offered during two academic terms.
 Normally, students will divide their participation into one Core session per term until all sessions are completed in sequence.
-Candidates for the DPhil/PhD must achieve degree validation to participate in Core 7, which is the Graduate Colloquy.
+Candidates for the DPhil/Ph.D. program must achieve degree validation to participate in the Graduate Colloquy, held the week of graduation.
+The Graduate Colloquy includes a peer research defense, professional interface, post-doctoral research proposal, and presentation of the religion and society described in the dissertation research conclusion.